 عن أبي هريرة أن النبي صلى الله عليه وسلم كان إذا رفأ قال بارك الله لكم وبارك عليكم وجمع بينكما في خير

-As a matter of fact, lavish spending is not encouraged at weddings when the money could be spent more wisely to benefit the couple and the community.
+As a matter of fact, lavish spending is not encouraged at weddings so the money could be spent more wisely to benefit the couple and the community.

 Upon invitation, Muslims are recommended to attend marriage ceremonies and share happiness with the bride and the groom’s family and friends.